ozmengok/PersonWebApi/README.md

 Data folder is for data layet, which we get data from data source.
 In this example we dont have database, we hardcoded datas in PersonRepository.cs.
 We could have taken datas from database either accesing database by SPs  directly or ORM (Object–relational mapping) frameworks such as EntityFramework

-*Web apis : GetPersonList, GetPersonListByName, CreatePerson   can be found at PersonController.cs
+*Web apis : GetPersonList, GetPersonListByName, CreatePerson   can be found in PersonController.cs